How to respond to customer complaints

 6. No complaints ≠ good customer service

 You work hard to get to your customers.
-You train your staff to handle questions that run the gamut.
+You train your staff on great customer service examples and how to handle questions that run the gamut.
 And you’re not getting any complaints, so you should be happy, right?

-Don’t mistakenly think that just because you aren’t getting complaints means your customer service is top notch.
+One of the most common customer service mistakes is mistakenly thinking that just because you aren’t getting complaints means your customer service is top notch.
 Studies have shown that only 1 out of 26 disgruntled customers will complain.
 That means that for every complaint you receive, there are another 25 dissatisfied customers who don’t bother to complain.
 However, if you’re receiving an avalanche of compliments and only a few complaints, you have a reason to smile.
 You’re doing something right.

 Now that you understand what could be bringing in those customer service complaints, it’s time to establish a plan for your customer complaint response.
 Here are the basics that will help create positive experiences for your customers and make them feel appreciated and loyal.